mohandesosama/Handwritten-Signing-PDF-Certificates/README.md

-# Sign PDF Files with Handwritten Signature
+# Sign PDF Files with Handwritten Signature: Python script

 ## The problem
 After giving courses in cisco academey (www.netacad.com), the certificates are not signed.
 See figure below